parafoxia/analytix/examples/README.md

 This set does not aim to be exhaustive, but instead cover the most common use cases.
 Examples are generally derived from the [sample requests](https://developers.google.com/youtube/analytics/sample-requests) on the YouTube Analytics API documentation.

+The `custom` directory contains examples of ways I've used analytix with my own channel.

 Note that each example requires a secrets file, which is not provided.

 ## License